kevinJ045/lulu/docs/docs.md

   if not exists(".lib/lulib/some-library.lulib") then
     resolve_dependencies()

+    -- automatically build sub-projects and alike:
+    build("path/to/project")
-    -- or manually build sub-projects and alike: build("path/to/main.lua", "path/to/output.lulib")
+    -- or manually bundle sub-projects and alike: bundle("path/to/main.lua", "path/to/output.lulib")
-    build("path/to/main.lua", "path/to/output-exec")
+    bundle("path/to/main.lua", "path/to/output-exec")
   end

   -- including bytes into the buffer